CalumW1/R6StatAPI/README.md

 # R6StatAPI
-A wrapper for the Rainbow Six Seige API in Node.JS
+An API wrapper for Rainbow Six Seige written in JavaScript.

 ## Table of Contents
 1. [Installation](#installation)